-- Learn How to Finance a Modular Home with a Great Rate
+Learn How to Refinance a Manufactured, Mobile or Modular Home Loan with a Great Rate

 Fortunately, you can make a big difference in your monthly payments by doing a mortgage refinance on a modular or manufactured home.
 Many owners of these types of homes will often do personal property loans or chattel loans when they first buy them.
 This will have a much higher interest rate.
 Some manufactured home owners can often refinance their chattel loan into a regular mortgage, which will reduce their monthly costs.
 In some instances, the rates for mobile home refinancing can be slighter higher than the rates offered on manufactured or modular housing.
 Did you know that millions of homeowners have refinanced a manufacture home loan over the last decade?

-How to Qualify for Modular and Manufactured Home Loans
+How to Qualify for Mobile Modular and Manufactured Mortgage Refinances

 So how do I refinance my mobile home?
 For your modular or manufactured home to qualify for a mortgage loan, it is important to qualify with the following: